Parquet & Laminate Flooring

 | Glue-down | Solid parquet, engineered parquet | Stable, no creaking | Permanent, requires dry concrete |

-| Secret nail / staple | Solid parquet on timber joists | Traditional and durable | Requires timber subfloor or battens |
+| Secret nail / staple | Solid timber flooring over a timber subfloor | Traditional and durable | Nailed/stapled into a timber subfloor (boards/plywood) or battens — not directly onto the joists |

 Subfloor, Moisture & Acclimatisation